ceramicstudio/idx-docs/docs/guides/definitions/creating.md

 - A record to store a list of notes (`notesList`)

 !!! example ""

     The individual notes objects can be stored in any [external datastore](../../../learn/glossary/#external-datastore), but we will assume these notes are stored in [Ceramic documents](../../../learn/glossary/#document).

 ## **Step 2: Create your schemas**

 Create JSON schemas to define the data format of your records.
-All schemas must comply with [JSON schema]() [standards XXX and later].
+All schemas must comply with [JSON schema](https://json-schema.org/) draft 07.

 ### Specify your schemas